Robustness in Both Domains: CLIP Needs a Robust Text Encoder: Conclusion

 \section{Conclusion}

-We have conducted the first adversarial finetuning study of CLIP text encoders.
-We show that training robust text encoders results in an enhanced adversarial zero-shot accuracy in the text domain, robust text-to-image generation and robust text-to-image retrieval.
-Additionally, our robust models (\methodname{}) are more easily invertible and interpretable.
+This work takes a first, systematic step toward \emph{bimodal} robustness of CLIP by addressing the long-neglected text side.
+We introduced \methodname{}, a simple and efficient adversarial fine-tuning scheme for text encoders that mirrors the FARE philosophy on the image side: preserve the location of the clean embedding while enforcing invariance to small perturbations.
+For our adversarial fine-tuning scheme we develop a training-time character-level attack that allows for efficient training.
+In doing so, we showed that robustness in the text domain is both practically achievable and practically useful.
+Across zero-shot classification, text-to-image retrieval, and text-to-image generation, \methodname{} improves robustness to character-level attacks consistently, while leaving the clean performance intact.

+Importantly, we show that robust CLIP text encoders obtained via \methodname{} can be combined with robust CLIP image encoders (e.g.~FARE) to yield CLIP models that are robust on both input domains.
+This yields the first recipe that \emph{jointly} elevates robustness in both modalities, and it scales without bespoke architectural changes or heavy joint training.
+Moreover, the method is modular: encoders can be swapped without touching downstream models, e.g.~in text-to-image pipelines.

+Notably, while we focus the empirical evaluation in this work on CLIP based models, our \methodname{} method could be applied to any text encoder: see~\cref{tab:at_bert} for an illustrative example beyond CLIP, where a BERT model is finetuned for sentence classification.

-\textbf{Limitations:} Our robust image and text encoders are finetuned in isolation, adversarial attacks could still exist if perturbations are optimized jointly in both domains.
-We did not study this possibility.
-In this work, token level robustness is not studied, as token level attacks often change the semantics of sentences \citep{dyrmishi2023humans}.
+\textbf{Limitations:} Our robust image and text encoders are finetuned in isolation, joint training could yield larger robustness gains at higher training cost.
+Nevertheless, our bimodally robust models are validated against inference-time attacks that optimize over both modalities (see \cref{tab:bimodal_attack_coco}).
+In this work, we did not train models to be robust to token-level attacks, as these attacks often change the semantics of sentences \citep{dyrmishi2023humans}.
 Due to computational constraints, we did not train the largest image encoders (OpenCLIP-ViT-bigG) or the largest EVA-CLIP models \citep{sun2024evaclip} .
 Our approach has not yet been tested in other tasks using text encoders, e.g., RAG \citep{lewis2021rag}.
+We hope that our paper fosters advances in these areas.